Los Angeles Construction Site Accident Attorneys

 - Trapped: Construction worker's deaths from being caught or trapped equaled 13 deaths or 1.6%.

-In most cases, there are policies and procedures, and site supervisors to assure the work zone environment is safe.
+There are policies and procedures and site supervisors to ensure the work zone environment is safe in most cases.

 - Sending workers home if there is foul weather,